 Whatever you do, don’t rush your schedule so much that you can’t enjoy it.
 Remember that this itinerary is only a guide.
 Do the things that really tug at your heart.
 Maybe you’re not interested in the inside of another church.
 That’s ok!
 Roam the streets or fill your time with one of the alternative activities listed below.
 One day in Venice is a privilege sought by many.
 It is a gift.
 Savor every moment of your short stay in this marvelous Italian city.

 This Itinerary is set up in a way that will maximize your sightseeing time by minimizing wait times and arranging sites based on their distance from one another.
 The day is broken into two parts, morning and afternoon, and focuses on cultural highlights.
 To suit different interests, I have also provided two alternatives for the afternoon.
-Regardless of how many days in Venice you have, you can tailor this to your own trip.
+You can tailor this itinerary, regardless of how many days in Venice, Italy you

 Are you a cultural tourist?
 Read more about cultural tourism.